ldo/blender_spaceship_generator/README.md

 but you can replace these with any string.
 Different seeds are chosen every time you create a new spaceship, but they do not change when you edit the parameters for regenerating the current spaceship (unless you change them).
-* You can replace the textures with your own ones.
-All textures are applied using global-space cube UVs. `hull_normal.png` is a normal map that adds extra surface "greebles". `hull_lights_diffuse.png` is an additive diffuse texture to set the color of the window lights. `hull_lights_emit.png` is an emissive texture to make the windows glow in darkness.
+* You can replace the textures with your own ones. `hull_normal.png` is a normal map that adds extra surface "greebles". `hull_lights_emit.png` is an emissive texture to make the windows glow in darkness.

 Credits
 -------